Serve Rotation (Doubles)

 Why it matters

-Misunderstanding the rotation leads to arguing over whose serve it is and how the score should be called mid-match — confusion that is entirely avoidable once the single-server start-of-game exception is understood.
+Misunderstanding the order leads to mid-match arguments about whose turn it is and how the score should be called.
+This means entirely avoidable once the start-of-game exception is clear.

 Common mistakes

-- Forgetting the single-server exception at the very start of the game
+- Forgetting the one-turn exception at the very start of the game

-- Losing track of which partner is "server 2" after several rotations
+- Losing track of which player is second in the order after several turns

 - Switching return-side positioning at the wrong moment relative to the score